Olrik-WP/ASADedicatedManager_Releases/README.md

 Download and install it from the provided link if it's not already installed on your system.

+## Existing Servers

+ASA Dedicated Server Manager is designed for flexibility.
+If you already have an existing server, you can easily integrate it with our manager:

+- Simply select the folder of your existing server.
+- The program will perform a check to see if the necessary files are present.
+- If the files are found, they will be used; if not, you have the option to install a new server.

+This makes it effortless to switch between managing an existing server and setting up a new one.

 ## Key Features

 ### Automatic Configuration Object Construction